Mini-MBA: Data-Driven Management Curriculum

 Key Takeaways:

-• Randomized control trials can be expensive but are the best evidence to understand the effect of a variable on an outcome
+• Randomized control trials can be expensive, but they are the best evidence to understand the effect of a variable on an outcome.

 The field of machine learning, under the umbrella of Artificial Intelligence (AI), is one of the techniques used to explore large amounts of data.
 Machine learning is leveraged to detect data anomalies, classify data, find associations and patterns, and make reliable decisions.
-We will examine how companies are leveraging the above techniques to gain competitive advantage and build new products.
+We will examine how companies leverage the above techniques to gain a competitive advantage and build new products.

 Key Takeaways: